XDeFi-tech/docs-new/developers/introduction.md

 ## Blockchains integration

-XDEFI is the largest multichain wallet that provide hundreds of blockchains accessibility.
+Ctrl (fka XDEFI) is the largest multichain wallet that provide hundreds of blockchains accessibility.

 You can access a single ecosystem integration with his set of tutorial from here: